b-ruthvik/b-ruthvik/README.md

 - 👋 Hi, I’m @b-ruthvik
 - 👀 I’m interested in Data Science and Data Analyitics
-- 🌱 I’m currently learning about the power of Information
+- 🌱 I’m currently learning about the power of Information Management at UIUC (Graduate Student)
 - 📫 How to reach me rbonth2@illinois.edu

 <!---